aencinas1/stock-analysis/README.md

 ![](Resources/Stocks_2018.PNG)

 Since we are not adjusting the data, the stock outputs remain the same as before.
 It is clear that Steve should advise his parents to stay away from DQ stocks and instead should be investing in ENPH, as that stock has had two straight years of strong growth.
+RUN would have also been a good investment, although not as strong as ENPH.
 What we are really looking at here, however, is the run time of the macro.
 Below are the new run times of the refactored macro:

 ![](Resources/VBA_Challenge_2017.PNG)